MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 -->

 #### Zips

-In the example above you saw how joins internally took advantage of the relationships that are set up between the entitysets that are involved in the joins.
-While this has several advantages in terms of simplicity, there is still cases where you have not modeled any relationships and you need to do a join regardless.
-For this purpose you can use the Zip clause, where you specify both the joined entityset and the relationship that defines the join.
+In the preceding example, you saw how joins internally took advantage of the relationships that are set up between the entitysets that are involved in those joins.
+Although this approach has several advantages in terms of simplicity, there might still be cases where you must do a join, but you haven't modeled any relationships.
+For this purpose, you can use the **Zip** clause, where you specify both the joined entityset and the relationship that defines the join.

 <!---
 C:\Users\pvillads\Desktop\D365-CDM-SampleClient\src\Samples\SampleLibrary\ProdVarianceCalc\VarianceCalcWorker.cs